Reader Juliana submitted the following to Ask Unclutterer:

 How do you stay on top of your chores if both members of the household work demanding jobs all day?
 There’s no way we can afford a housekeeper and we are both exhausted at the end of the day.
 By the weekend, things have piled up to an overwhelming level and I feel like it’s too much to handle.
 Help!

-- My first piece of advice is to set aside a weekend to simply catch up with all of the stuff around your house.
+- My first piece of advice is to set aside one weekend to simply catch up with all of the stuff around your house.
 In the days leading up to this weekend, tell everyone that you’re going out of town, stock up on groceries, and clear your entire schedule.
 Then, wake up early on Saturday morning and get down to business.
 Clean your place from top-to-bottom, inside-and-out, and do all of the big stuff that just has to get done.
 On Sunday evening, celebrate your efforts by going out to a dinner where someone else is responsible for doing the dishes.

 - Once you have this clean slate, then you can get started on a daily maintenance routine that takes little effort and leaves your weekends free for your remarkable life.

 - Your routine first needs to include a landing strip.
 You need an area where you can come in after a long day at work and immediately process items.
-Put a trash can and paper shredder in this space so that mail and paperwork are immediately handled (especially since you don’t want to sacrifice weekend time doing this).
+Put a trash can and recycle bin/paper shredder in this space so that mail and paperwork are immediately handled (especially since you don’t want to sacrifice weekend time doing this).
 Have hooks for coats and hats, and designated spaces for your keys, bags, etc. Put all of your charging equipment for your cell phone in this space, and plug in your phone the minute you walk in the door.
 The landing strip provides a space for your things, and also makes it a breeze to leave your house in the morning for work.

 - Next up, commit to doing exactly 30 minutes of cleanup a night.
 You may do best if you do this 30 minutes right when you get home, or it may work for you right after dinner.
 Yes, you’re exhausted, but if you remind yourself that 30 minutes now will save you two whole weekend days, it’s pretty easy to keep moving.
 I have a “cleaning” mix on my iPod that is 30 minutes of fast tempo songs.
 I play it while I clean to motivate me.